josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 # 📚 Which Yisrael?
 **First created:** 2026-08-18 | **Last updated:** 2026-08-18
-*A vocabulary for distinguishing the different things meant by “Israel” — state, land, people, collective, self-object, and the Israel encountered within the self.*
+*A working vocabulary for distinguishing state, land, people, collective, Israel-as-self, and the Yisrael encountered within the self.*

 ---